When I first switched-up from the

 Suppose I hated being reminded of

-sex, that I purposely didn’t choose
+that I purposely didn’t choose

-large enough nails, didn’t hammer
+large enough nails,

-into the studs,
+didn’t hammer into the studs,

-but chose the patches in the lathe
+found patches in the lathe

 that were already failing, knowing